Get free sorting mats & learn 40 preschool activities with mini erasers. You will love these fun ideas for literacy, math, & fine motor.

 I hope that you try out a few of these fun preschool activities with mini-erasers.
 I would love to hear your favorites.

-Try out mini-eraser sorting activities with these free printable sorting mats.
+Try out mini-eraser sorting activities with some free printable sorting mats.
+I’ll send the mats directly to your inbox after you complete the form below.

 I listed some items below that you can use for the activities mentioned in this article.
 The links below are affiliate links.
 Amazon will not charge you an additional fee if you purchase something from a link, but a small portion of your purchase will be used towards the cost of maintaining this website.